 EVEN: This type of pacing spreads impressions out over the course of the campaign.
 Broadstreet does this by intelligently creating a schedule for impression delivery and periodically adjusting it to come as close as possible to a perfect pace.

-For EVEN pacing, it’s expected that the ad units (zones) that the campaign has placements in have the collective traffic required to deliver the expected impression maximum for the campaign.
-Campaigns that are under-delivering due to insufficient volume and share of voice scenarios may have their weights manually adjusted in the campaign settings as well.
-Broadstreet does not automatically adjust campaign weights in an attempt to achieve perfect delivery since it may interfere with obligations for other campaigns.
+For EVEN pacing, it’s expected that the zones that the ads are placed in have the collective traffic required to deliver the expected impression target for the campaign.
+Campaigns that are under-delivering due to insufficient volume and share of voice scenarios may have their weights manually adjusted in the campaign settings.
+Broadstreet does internally optimize campaign weights toward the end of a campaign (typically in the last two weeks) in an attempt to achieve full delivery, overriding the settings in the campaign weight tab when necessary.